django-danceschool/django-danceschool/docs/usage_advanced.rst

 The ``danceschool.private_lesson`` app is not installed by default, but installation is easy.
 Just take the following two steps:

 1. In your project's ``settings.py`` file, uncomment the line that lists ``danceschool.private_lessons`` under ``INSTALLED_APPS``.
 If you do not see this line, then you may add the line yourself after the other danceschool apps that you have enabled are listed.
-2. At the command line for your project's environment, run ``python manage.py migrate`` to set up the database for private lesson scheduling.
+2. At the command line for your project's environment, run ``python3 manage.py migrate`` to set up the database for private lesson scheduling.

 If you enable private lesson scheduling, it is also strongly recommended that you enable the ``danceschool.private_events`` app, so that instructors have calendar access to see the lessons that are scheduled for them.